-The reams of small print can be baffling and contradictory: if a warning light prompts a trip to the garage and a fault is discovered your warranty may not cover it.
-But if you ignore the warning and let the part break this can invalidate your claim – a catch 22 and one of several confusing examples.
+The reams of small print can be baffling and contradictory.
+For example, if a warning light prompts a trip to the garage and a fault is discovered, your warranty may not cover it.
+But if you ignore the warning and let the part break, this can invalidate your claim – a catch 22 and one of several confusing examples we came across.

 Our A-Z of terms and conditions further down the page should help you decode the lingo.

-Most warranties can be tinkered with, but improving the package will increase the price and once you’ve fine-tuned the cover to what you want you may find yourself with a plan that can’t compete with the low average repair costs.
+Most warranties can be tinkered with, but improving the package will increase the price, and once you’ve fine-tuned the cover to what you want you may find yourself with a plan that can’t compete with low average repair costs for most used cars.

 Conversely, don’t be lured into a cheap deal that weasels out of coughing up your repair fees by including a list of terms and conditions as long as your arm.

-It’s difficult to justify the cost of even the cheapest used car warranty when you consider the endless exclusions, pricey premiums and low average expense of yearly repairs.
+It’s difficult to justify the cost of many used car warranties when you consider typical exclusions and pricey premiums alongside the low average annual expense of car repairs.

 A car in the garage is already a stressful time and arguing over what constitutes wear and tear with your warranty provider to try and get your garage costs reimbursed is an extra headache you could do without.

-Wading through the seemingly endless terms and conditions is an exercise in patience even before you try to get your head around the vague terms that are open for interpretation.
+Wading through the seemingly endless terms and conditions of most car warranties is an exercise in patience even before you try to get your head around the vague terms that are open for interpretation.